-- 19. In our considered opinion educational institution can opt one course, either to file application for grant of MSC before the State Competent Authority or to file application for grant of NOC.
-In the present case petitioner has applied for grant of NOC to the State Competent Authority but instead of deciding the NOC application competent authority of the State has passed the above order dated 08.03.2019. - 20.
-In view of the above facts and observations, it is an admitted fact that the petitioner institution had applied to Competent Authority of the State of Kerala for grant of NOC under Section 10 of NCMEI Act, 2004 and the said application was not decided in accordance with the provisions of NCMEI Act, 2004 and verdict of the Hon'ble Apex Court by the State competent authority and passed the impugned order 08.03.2019.
-So in the interest of justice, we are of the considered opinion, without going on the merits of the case, it is just proper and Page 7 of 8 fit case to send the matter back to the State Competent Authority to decide the application of the petitioner institution for grant of NOC under Section 10 of the NCMEI Act, 2004 on merits after considering all the documents produced by the petitioner institution at the earliest, expeditiously.

-- 21. Office is directed to send copy of this order to the State Competent Authority and in the interest of justice, in addition the petitioner institution is also directed to produce certified copy of this order before the State Competent Authority immediately for compliance of this order. - 22.
-In view of above, the present petition is disposed of in accordance with this order.
+- 18. In our considered opinion educational institution can opt one course either to file application for grant of MSC before the State Competent Authority or to file grant of NOC.
+In the present case appellant has applied for grant of MSC to the State Competent Authority but instead of deciding the MSC application competent authority of the State has passed the above orders dated 28.1.2019, 8.3.2019, 11.3.2019. - 19.
+In view of the above facts and observations, it is an admitted fact that the petitioner institutions had applied to competent authority of the State of Kerala for grant of MSC and the said applications were not decided in accordance with the provisions of NCMEI Act, 2004 and verdict of the Hon'ble Apex Court by the State competent authority and passed the impugned orders dated 28.1.2019, 8.3.2019, 11.3.2019.
+So in the interest of justice, we are of the considered opinion, without going on the merits of the case, it is just proper and fit case to send the matter back to the state competent authority to decide the application of the petitioner institutions for grant of MSC on merits after considering all the documents produced by the petitioner institutions at the earliest, expeditiously. - 20.
+Office is directed to send copy of this order to the State Competent Authority and in the interest of justice, in addition the petitioner institutions are also directed to produce all the relevant documents and certified copy of this order before the State Competent Authority immediately for compliance of this order.